It is a light tank of the Italian army. Tankette rather than a light tank. It still weighs about 3 tons.

 Because it assembles from a box set, it is self-responsibility that the combination is bad.
 If there is a more clear part-to-part guide, it may have been assembled exactly.

-The light curing putty was left, I attempted to make dirt 3D effect weathering.
+The light-curing putty was left, I attempted to make dirt 3D weathering.
 Because the color of the putty is yellow, I cannot see much.

 It is a Tankette that will fly if the wind blows.
 I draw it looks as heavy as possible, the caterpillar and anti-tank gun brighter with a dry brush.